Putin 'supplied' MH17 missile - investigators

 Prosecutors said there is evidence that Mr Putin decided to provide the missile to Moscow-backed separatists.

-There is no suggestion that Mr Putin was involved in ordering the aircraft be shot down.
+There is no suggestion that Mr Putin ordered the aircraft be shot down.

+In November, a Dutch court found three men - two Russians and a Ukrainian - guilty of murder in absentia for their part in the downing of MH17.

+The prosecutors said on Wednesday that they had exhausted all leads and could not continue with any more criminal proceedings.